Harald-U/knative-handson-workshop/docs/5-TrafficManagement.md

    helloworld-v2-deployment-5456b55564-6zrvc   2/2     Running   0          34s
    ```

-   In the first Cloud Shell session, you can see output from v1 and v2, but v1 output will be more than v2 (75 % vs. 25 %).
+   In the first Cloud Shell session, you can see output from v1 and v2, but v1 output will be more often than v2 (75 % vs. 25 %).

    If you terminate the `watch curl` in session one, you can observe in session two how the two pods will terminate eventually.